 Though Cronos consumed the first five, a cunning stratagem transpired upon the birth of the sixth child, Dias.
 Rhea tricked Cronos, wrapping a stone as a decoy.
 Ingesting the rock, believing it to be Zeus, Cronos unwittingly spared the true child.

 Safeguarded by Rhea, Zeus matured, poised to challenge his father’s dominion.

 The Titanomachy – Clash of the Titans

-Dias or Zeus grows up with the help of the Nymphs who raised the newborn feeding him with the milk of a goat.
-The name of the goat was Amalthea.
+Dias, or Zeus, matured under the nurturing care of Nymphs who cradled the newborn, nourishing him with the milk of a goat named Amalthea.

 The 12 Olympian Gods